alextliu/academic-webpage/content/authors/admin/_index.md

     date_end: 2018-07-31
     summary: |
       _With distinction_.
       Erasmus Double Degree Program between Technical University of Darmstadt and Politecnico di Torino.
-Recipient of the Best Master Student Award from the Dept. ETIT.
+Recipient of the Best Master Student Award from the Department of Electrical Engineering and Information Technology.
   - area: M.Sc. in Communications and Computer Networks Engineering
     institution: Politecnico di Torino
     date_start: 2015-09-01